Business & Investment

 Singapore allows for the reservation of a company name for up to 120 days, providing flexibility in the registration process.

 The registration process involves choosing a company name, preparing the necessary documents, and submitting them online.
-The city of Ang Mo Kio is known for its lively startup community, with many new businesses choosing to establish their presence there.
+The city of Ang Mo Kio is known for its vibrant startup community, with many new businesses choosing to establish their presence there.

 Recent updates in 2026 include enhanced online services and support for entrepreneurs, making the registration process even more accessible.
 The city of Toa Payoh has benefited from these improvements, attracting a diverse range of new businesses.